Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Introduction

-The rest of the paper is organized as follows.
-We provide a discussion of related work in Section \ref{related_work}.
-In Section \ref{formulation}, we provide the model under consideration and the assumptions are taken for the analysis.
-Section \ref{algorithm_and_analysis} presents the proposed algorithm, \NAM.
-The main result with detailed proof is provided in Section \ref{main_results}.
-In section \ref{evaluation}, we present the simulation results and compare the proposed approach with the MAB based approach for $\binom{N}{K}$ arms.
-Section \ref{conclusion} presents the conclusions with directions for future work.

-\section{Related Work}
+\subsection{Related Work}

-Prior works for K = 1 extensively study the problem and involves a lower limit on regret \citep{lai1985asymptotically}, and efficient algorithms like UCB \citep{auer2002finite,auer2010ucb}, and MOSS \citep{audibert2009minimax}.
-The authors of \citep{thompson1933likelihood} gave the first algorithm for Multi Armed Bandits using a Bayesian approach, which was proven to be efficient in \citep{agrawal2012analysis}.
-Recent research in this area involves reducing space complexity at the cost of regret bounds \citep{pmlr-v84-liau18a}.
-Our work aims to reduce space complexity, since approaches cannot be directly applied as they loop over the entire $\binom{N}{K}$ action space.

-Based on the type of environment, and how it generates rewards, the multi-armed bandit problem is divided into two classes, namely stochastic and adversarial \citep{audibert2009minimax}.
-In stochastic bandits, the rewards follow a stochastic process, whose distribution may not change on taking a particular action.
-However in adversarial bandits, the environment acts as an adversary, and can try to beat the agent by changing the distribution of the rewards by learning the strategy of the agent.
-Agent, in such a case, randomizes its actions to beat the adversary \citep{doi:10.1137/S0097539701398375}.

-{\bf Adversarial Combinatorial Bandits:} Adversarial Combinatorial Bandits have been studied where the agent chooses $K$ of the $N$ arms in each round \citep{DBLP:conf/colt/DaniHK08,NIPS2007_3371,Cesa-Bianchi:2012:CB:2240304.2240495,Audibert:2014:ROC:2765232.2765234}.
+Combinatorial Bandits have been studied where the agent chooses $K$ of the $N$ arms in each round \citep{NIPS2007_3371,Cesa-Bianchi:2012:CB:2240304.2240495,Audibert:2014:ROC:2765232.2765234,dani08stochastic,abbasi-yadkori11improved}.
 In these works, it is assumed that the reward function in each round is linear in the different arms.
+They consider a setting where at time $t$, the agent selects an arm $x_t\in D_t$ and observes a reward $\theta^Tx_t$, where $D_t\subset\mathbb{R}^K$ is the decision set and $\theta\in\mathbb{R}^K$ is a constant vector.
 Due to this linear function, the problem is also called online linear optimization.
-The algorithm proposed in this works uses the linearity of the reward function to estimate the rewards of individual arms, and achieve a regret of $O{\sqrt{T}}$.
-The weights are assigned to each of the $\binom{N}{K}$ actions to decide the action in the next round, and thus the approach is not computationally efficient for large $N$.
+The algorithms proposed in these works use the linearity of the reward function to estimate rewards of individual arms and achieve a regret of $\Tilde{O}\left(\sqrt{T}\right)$.
+Weights are then assigned to each of the $\binom{N}{K}$ actions to decide the action in the next round; such approaches are not computationally efficient for large $N$.
+The work of \citep{pmlr-v84-liau18a} reduces the space complexity at the cost of regret bounds.
+However, they still loop over all the arms and the regret bound becomes exponential in $K$.
+For a linear function, such as sum of rewards, we can construct arms which is a binary $K$-sparse vector of length $N$.
+Such a setting has $N$ unknown variables, and those unknowns could be obtained using least squares as done by \cite{dani08stochastic} or regularized least squares \cite{abbasi-yadkori11improved}.
+We consider non-linear functions for which the expected rewards of individual arms could not be obtained using least squares solution.